You can add two different types of certificates in your DreamHost panel:

 - Free 'Let's Encrypt' certificate

-- Paid Comodo certificate
+- Paid Sectigo certificate

-The differences in these are explained below.
+The differences between these are described below.

 Free Let's Encrypt SSL certificates